godaddy/gasket/docs/guides/express.md

 Normally, the express server that is set up by gasket should have everything you need for your application built-in.
 The main use case for a gasket application is for it to be purely responsible for serving up an application front-end.
-If you are wanting to build a web API, we recommend that it lives as a service that is separate from your application.
+If you want to build a web API, we recommend that it lives as a service that is separate from your application.
 See the [Slay](https://github.com/godaddy/slay) project for help in creating a well-structured API.